TheRacetrack/racetrack/docs/permissions.md

 For instance, users can have access to a subset of fatmen and they can see and manage only those that are allowed for them.

-By default, nobody is allowed to do anything (if the permissions list is empty).
+By default, nobody is allowed to do anything, if the permissions list is empty.
-However, a brand new user comes with a default set of permissions allowing him to:
+However, when a new user is created, a set of default permissions is created accordingly.
+Admin can revoke these permissions later on.
+New user comes with the permissions allowing him to:

 - read all fatmen status (browse on a dashboard)
 - call endpoints of every fatman